fluttercommunity/get_it/README.md

       });
 ```

-The above example shows you different ways to register async Singltons.
+The above example shows you different ways to register async Singletons.
 The start-up page will display a `CircularProgressIndicator` until all services have been created.

 ### Solving dependencies